tomizark/FantasyFootballTeamOptimizer/README.md

 # FantasyFootballTeamOptimizer
-Returns expected points, floor and ceiling for each player in the league (on your team, on other teams, and free agents) - Still working on several improvements
+Returns expected points, floor and ceiling for each player in the league (on your team, on other teams, and free agents).

+TO DO: Still working on several improvements including injury risk, similar players output, chances to overperform ceiling or underperform floor, etc

+Contents:
+Fantasy_db.7z -backup of database (it needs to be updated every week, because datasets used as are live and changing constantly, sometimes incorrectly)
+History.7z - backup of scraped data (it needs to be updated every week, because datasets used as are live and changing constantly, sometimes incorrectly) import_area_footbaldb_sleeper_fix.csv - corrections in data, needs to be imported so that data is calculated properly import_area_trades.csv - trade data, needs to be imported so that data is calculated properly python scripts.7z - self explanatory sql scripts.7z - self explanatory

 Python